agentyk/SC1015_FEL1_Group2/README.md

-## SC1015_FEL1_Group2
+# SC1015_FEL1_Group2
-# Anime Dataset Analysis Project - Finding out what drives a successful anime
+## Anime Dataset Analysis Project -
+### Finding out what drives a successful anime

 ## Overview
 This project involves an in-depth analysis of an anime dataset to uncover insights, explore trends and predict anime scores using machine learning models.
 This dataset contains over 25,000 anime titles with features such as Genres, Episodes, Duration, Score and more.
 The objective is to understand the factors that influence anime rating and predict scores based on various attributes.

 ## Dataset Information
 - Source: [Anime Dataset 2023](https://www.kaggle.com/datasets/dbdmobile/myanimelist-dataset/data)
-- Size: 25,000+ anime titles
+- Size: 24,905 anime titles
+- 24 columns x 24905 rows in Original Dataset
 - **Key Features:**
   - Name, Type (TV, OVA, ONA, etc.)
   - Episodes, Durations Genres